mgramin/awesome-db-tools/README.md

 - [Adminer](https://github.com/vrana/adminer) - Database management in a single PHP file.
 - [DbVisualizer](https://www.dbvis.com) - Universal database tool for developers, DBAs and analysts.
 - [HouseOps](https://github.com/HouseOps/HouseOps) - Enterprise ClickHouse Ops UI for you run querys, monitoring ClickHouse health and make a lot of others thinks.
+- [JackDB](https://www.jackdb.com) - Direct SQL access to all your data, no matter where it lives.
 - [OmniDB](https://github.com/OmniDB/OmniDB) - Web tool for database management.
 - [Pgweb](https://github.com/sosedoff/pgweb) - Web-based database browser for PostgreSQL, written in Go and works on macOS, Linux and Windows machines.
 - [phpLiteAdmin](https://www.phpliteadmin.org) - Web-based SQLite database admin tool written in PHP with support for SQLite3 and SQLite2.